SeppPenner/CameraActivityChecker/README.md

 CameraActivityChecker
 ====================================

-CameraActivityChecker is a executable to check if the camera gets activated.
+CameraActivityChecker is an executable to check if the camera gets activated.
 The executable was written and tested in .Net 4.6.2.

 Change history